-Safety Threats," signed on January 20, 2025, and Executive Order 14188, titled "Additional Measures to Combat Anti-Semitism," signed on January 29, 2025.

-- 44. Executive Order 14161 states that it is the United States' policy to "protect its citizens" from noncitizens who "espouse hateful ideology."
+- 38. Shortly after assuming office on January 20, 2025, President Trump signed two executive orders aimed at fulfilling the above campaign promises: Executive Order 14161, titled "Protecting the United States from Foreign Terrorists and Other National Security and Public Safety Threats," signed on January 20, 2025, and Executive Order 14188, titled "Additional Measures to Combat Anti-Semitism," signed on January 29, 2025. - 39.
+Executive Order 14161 states that it is the United States' policy to "protect its citizens" from noncitizens who "espouse hateful ideology."
 It further articulates the administration's desire to target noncitizens who "advocate for, aid, or support designated foreign terrorists and other threats to our national security," those who hold "hateful" views, and those who "bear hostile attitudes toward [America's] citizens, culture, government, institutions, or founding principles."
-The order's overly broad framing of "hostile attitudes" towards the American government could encompass any form of political dissent, including advocacy for Palestinian human rights. - 45.
-Executive Order 14188 states that, in order to "combat campus anti-Semitism," the administration will target for investigation "post-October 7, 2023, campus anti-Semitism."
-The order adopts a definition of antisemitism that includes constitutionally protected criticism of the Israeli government and its policies.
-In a fact sheet accompanying Executive Order 14188, the White House described the measure as "forceful and unprecedented," specifically targeting "leftist, anti-American colleges and universities."
-It framed the order as a "promise" to "deport Hamas sympathizers and revoke student visas," sending a clear message to all "resident aliens [sic] who participated in pro-jihadist protests" that the federal government "will find you... and deport you."
+The order's overly broad framing of "hostile attitudes" towards the American government could encompass any form of political dissent, including advocacy for Palestinian human rights. - Executive Order 14188 states that, in order to "combat campus anti-Semitism," the 40. administration will target for investigation "post-October 7, 2023, campus anti-Semitism."
+The order adopts a definition of antisemitism that includes constitutionally protected criticism of the https://x.com/marcorubio/status/1713652113098539120.
+In the CNN interview he included as part of the same post, then-Senator Rubio stated that "people marching at universities" were "supporters of Hamas" and "need to go."